Get started

 Press Ctrl+C to exit.

-Configure the other service to use your URL and webhook path as normal.
+Configure the other service to use your URL and webhook path as usual.
 You can trigger messages to your service like any other webhook receiver.
-As long as your development machine is turned on and connected to Tailscale, the webhooks will be routed to your development server with Funnel.
+If your development device is on and connected to Tailscale, the webhooks will be routed to your server with Funnel.